-Hertfordshire County Council co-ordinate In Year Admissions for all community and voluntary controlled schools.
+Hertfordshire County Council co-ordinate In Year Admissions for the schools.
 Information about how to apply and the online application form can be found at www.hertfordshire.gov.uk/inyear.
-The oversubscription criteria outlined above is used to prioritise all In Year applications to community and voluntary controlled schools.
+The oversubscription criteria outlined above is used to prioritise all In Year applications.